-A native Memphian, Alvin grew up in Foote Homes and graduated from Booker T. Washington High School, where he took vocational classes and learned shoe repair.
+A native Memphian, Alvin grew up in Foote Homes and graduated from Booker T. Washington High School, where he took vocational classes and learned shoe repair from teacher Horace Burchett.
 “I did not go to college.
 I graduated and started working,” he says.
 Hooper began working at a shoe repair supply store while still in high school and continued to work there after graduating.
-He purchased his own business in 1982 when was just 23 years old.
+He purchased his own business in 1982 when he was just 23 years old.

 He has remained in business into the present.
 But Alvin recognizes that his trade—his art form—is endangered, with few young people willing to take up the practice.
 “There are not many of us left anymore, and we have to service a large area.
 Last year about 3 shops closed due to retirement,” Alvin says.
 “It’s a dying art.
 No one is really learning it.
 Younger people are not interested or haven’t really seen a way they can make money in it.”

-Fortunately for this project, Alvin has found an apprentice who sees shoe cobbling both as a viable occupation and a tradition worthy of serious practice and preservation.
+As part of the 2020 Traditional Arts Apprenticeship Program, Alvin found an apprentice who sees shoe cobbling both as a viable occupation and a tradition worthy of serious practice and preservation.
 Apprentice Vincent Guy has spent two decades building his own Memphis business, Magic Hands Shoeshine and Repair.
 “I have been shining shoes for over 20 years, and I want to expand my craft by learning how to fix shoes,” Vincent explains.
 “I want to learn this trade, because it’s a dying art.
 I don’t want it to die.”
-Alvin and Vincent are working on both men’s and women’s shoes, old and new.
-They are focusing on heel and sole repair, gluing, cutting, and fine detailing.
-They are also working on the McKay stitcher and curved needle sewing machine.
+Alvin and Vincent worked on both men’s and women’s shoes, old and new, focusing on heel and sole repair, gluing, cutting, and fine detailing.

 Apprentice Vincent Guy carefully shapes a new leather sole on the sanding belt.

 “It got to the point a couple years ago, he got so busy, he says: ‘Vince, you’ve got to learn how to do this.'”